apoorvakashi/Steam-Game-Review-Analysis-NLP-/README.md

 3. Training the model by vectorizing the texts using CountVectorizer() performs better than using TfidfVectorizer().

 Word Embedding performs the best!

+### Instructions to go through the notebooks

+You can download the .ipynb files on your system using Download or Clone button and view them in the following order

+1. Data_Visualization.ipynb
+2. Steam_Game_Review_Analysis_Word_Embedding_in_Keras_.ipynb has Data-preprocessing as well as code for WordEmbedding
+3. SteamGame_Review_Analysis_Vectorization.ipynb has code for both Count Vectorization and Tfidf Vectorization

+Thank you!